A guide to our resolution service

 How should you send us your evidence?

-• If you would like the original evidence returned when the case has been settled, you will need to request this in writing when sending your evidence and we will confirm our agreement
+• If you would like the original evidence returned when the case has been settled, you will need to request this in writing when sending your evidence and you may be charged an administration fee to cover our postage costs

 • If we receive no instruction at the time of receiving your evidence, we reserve the right to destroy it